jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

    * When `getGroup(name)` does not find a `Group` and returns an empty `Optional<Group>`, and then:
       * `addressBookHandler.getGroupByName(name)` finds a `Group` and returns a non-empty `Optional<Group>`.
       * `addressBookHandler.getGroupByName(name)` does not find a `Group` and returns an empty `Optional<Group>`.
-* `GroupNotFound` returns an empty `Optional` in all cases as the default behavior since none of the `AddressBookHandlers` were able to find a `Group` by name.
+* `GroupNotFound` returns an empty `Optional<Group>` in all cases as the default behavior since none of the `AddressBookHandlers` were able to find a `Group` by name.

 <img src="/assets/ChainOfResponsibilityAddressBookA.png" alt="Address Book via Chain of Responsibility" width = "100%" align="center" style="padding-right: 20px;">

 ## Concrete AddressBookHandlers
 I can’t quite fit the entire design on one diagram, since the `AddressBookHandler` details required considerable space.
-If this were a design only for me, I wouldn't have added the concrete classes above.
+If this were a design only for me, I would not have added the concrete classes above.
 The abstract `AddressBookHandler` would have been sufficient for the design on that page.
 But since this design is trying to convey the overall design, I included them above.

-Here’s the second part of the design, which provides some additional design details for the concrete AddressBooks:
+Here is the second part of the design, which provides some additional design details for the concrete AddressBooks:
 * This diagram replicates the AddressBook classes from the previous diagram, but it focuses more upon the concrete AddressBooks.
-* Each concrete AddressBook implements the protected methods declared in `DelegatingAddressBook`.
+* Each concrete AddressBook implements the protected methods declared in `AddressBookHandler`.
 * `CacheAddressBook` implements the methods via a `Map`.
 * `DataBaseAddressBook` is grossly simplified.
 There’s insufficient room to represent more.
 What’s important is that `DataBaseAddressBook` delegates to the external `Database`, possibly via SQL.
 This delegation is an example of the [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) design pattern.
 * `WebServiceAddressBook` is likewise the same as `DataBaseAddressBook`.
 It’s also grossly simplified due to space constraints.
 It delegates to the `WebService` possibly via REST.
 This delegation is also an example of the [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) design pattern.